SojiroFukuda/efshape/Readme.txt

 © 2019 Sojiro Fukuda All Rightss Reserved.

 About
-This is the python-based GUI software for elliptic Fourier and Principal component analysis.
+This is the python-based GUI software for elliptic Fourier and Principal component analysis based on binarized digital images.
-You can analyze binarized images by this software.
+This software can conduct three type of Elliptic Fourier analysis: i) traditional Elliptic Fourier Analysis, ii) Fourier Power Spectra based analysis (for non-directional dataset such as sedimentary grains), iii) Amplitudes-based Fourier analysis.

 To open the GUI, please open the fpsanalyzer.py and build it.
 Free to distribute but without any warranty.
 The paper of this method is still not published (I am trying hard).

-NOTE: The following python packages are required in this GUI software Python 3.7.3 pandas ver.
-0.24.2 matplotlib ver.
+NOTE: The following python packages are using in this GUI.
+You can setup your python environment by executing setup.py (see below) or using pip tool.

+Python 3.7.3
+pandas ver.
+0.24.2
+matplotlib ver.
 3.0.3